WSSSC KICKBALL RULES

 a.
 Call a time out.

 b.
-Call off a game due to time, rain or other cause at the referee’s discretion.
+Call off a game due to time, rain or other cause at the Umpire’s discretion.

 d.
 Cancel the game if lightning or hazardous weather conditions are present.